 =co-lead author, ♦international collaborator, †advised student, ^grad. student, Δpostdoc

 Gil, M.A.= Δ and A.M.
 Hein=Δ. 2017.
 Social interactions among grazing reef fish drive material flux in a coral reef ecosystem.
 Proceedings of the National Academy of Sciences.
-114(18):4703-4708. *Featured as issue cover [Earth.com, International Business Times, Public Now, Axios, ScienceDaily, Phys Org, Science Newsline, ScienMag, NOAA, The Davis Enterprise, UC Davis News]
+114(18):4703-4708. *Featured as issue cover [Press: Earth.com, International Business Times, Public Now, Axios, ScienceDaily, Phys Org, Science Newsline, ScienMag, NOAA, The Davis Enterprise, UC Davis News] PDF

 Gil, M.A.^, J. Zill†, and J.M.
 Ponciano.
 2017.
 Context-dependent landscape of fear: algal density elicits risky herbivory in a coral reef.
 Ecology 98:534–544.
-[ScienceDaily, Science Newsline, R&D Magazine, Environment Guru, X-Ray Mag, STEAM Register, Davis Enterprise, UC Davis News].
+[ScienceDaily, Science Newsline, R&D Magazine, Environment Guru, X-Ray Mag, STEAM Register, Davis Enterprise, UC Davis News] PDF

 Jiao, J.♦^, S. Pilyugin, M.A.
 GilΔ and C.W.
 Osenberg.
-Mobility affects consumer-resource interactions across space and time.
-(In revision: The American Naturalist).
+Mobility and its sensitivity to fitness differences determine consumer-resource distributions (In revision: The American Naturalist).

 Rehage, J.S., O. SpiegelΔ, A.E.
 SteelΔ, M.A.
 GilΔ, L. Pollack and A. Sih.
 Why should movement matter?
 Integrating technological advances and ecological theory.
 (Accepted for review: Ecology Letters).

-Gil, M.A.Δ, H. Hillard, and E. Schoenig.
-Species and stage specific effects of mixed species social foraging in coral reef fish.
-(In prep).
+Gil, M.A.Δ and H. Hillard.
+Species and stage specific effects of mixed-species social foraging in coral reef fishes.
+(In prep, to submit to Ecology).

 Gil, M.A.
 2015.
 Context dependence in effects of nutrient enrichment on tropical coral reefs.
 Ph.D.
 Dissertation.
 Department of Biology, University of Florida.